lostjared/libacidcam/README.md

 # libacidcam

+Be sure to recompile, install and relink any applications that use this library.
 Shared library with filters from Acid Cam v2.3.5

 This library uses pkg-config and OpenCV.
 First install/compile OpenCV and pkg-config.
 You will also need Autoconf,Automake,Libtool.